diecccoo/Cultural-heritage-bigdata-project/kafka-producers/README.md

 ### `europeana_ingest_batch.py` – Europeana Metadata Producer

 This script fetches metadata from the Europeana API using a fixed list of provider IDs.
-For each provider, that we previously decided, it retrieves a number of pages (configurable via `PAGES_PER_HOUR`) with 100 records per page.
+For each pre-defined provider, it retrieves a number of pages (configurable via `PAGES_PER_HOUR`) with 100 records per page.
 The use of `cursor` allows scrolling within a single session.

 #### Key Features